ThatCoolCoder/nosper-engine/README.md

 #### Loadables

-A `Loadable` is a collection of predefined functions and variables that can be loaded at runtime.
-They can be managed using `evaluator.applyLoadable()` and `evaluator.removeLoadable()`.
+A loadable is a collection of predefined functions and variables that can be loaded at runtime.
+They can be managed using `evaluator.applyLoadable()` and `evaluator.removeLoadable()`, or the equivalent functions on `EvaluationContext``.

 #### Separate compilation and evaluating

-If for some reason, you want to compile an expression separately from evaluating it (such as in the case where you want to re-evaluate a function with different variables), you can use `var expr = evaluator.compile()` and then later `evaluator.evaluateCompiledExpression(expr)`.
+If for some reason, you want to compile an expression separately from evaluating it (such as in the case where you want to re-evaluate a function with different variables), you can use `var compiled = evaluator.compile(expression)` and then later `evaluator.evaluateCompiledExpression(expr)`.
 This means that the expression isn't parsed for every invocation, improving performance.

 ## Releases